 The adjunctive use of medical cannabis with prescription opioids for pain management appears to be effective in reducing pain among various patients with chronic neuropathic pain and in improving associated secondary outcomes such as depression, anxiety, and quality of life.
 All of the four included studies noted a positive effect of adjunctive cannabis among pain outcomes.
 This adjunctive approach would allow for lower doses of opioids to be used with the addition of cannabis as well as fewer side effects.
 Adjunctive cannabis appears to be safe and tolerable as no alteration of plasma opioid levels have been observed.
 Adverse effects related to the adjunctive use of cannabis appear to be minimal and typically mild in nature (fatigue, reddening of the eyes, impairment in concentration), especially compared to side effects produced by opioids Future research is needed to determine whether patients with higher pain scores respond better to cannabis as an adjunct than those with less pain, as was observed among some of the included studies in addition to increasing sample sizes.
 More research is also required regarding if cannabis should be considered as a treatment option prior to opioid initiation based on the lower risk of adverse effects compared to opioids.

-Appendix M - CBM use and Opioid Sparing for People Using Opioids as Treatment for Chronic Pain
+Appendix N - CBM use and Opioid Sparing for People Using Opioids as Treatment for Chronic Pain

 A cohort study by Vigil et al (2017) found positive associations between medical cannabis use and opioid sparing in an American chronic pain sample.5 In this study, 37 participants of a medical cannabis program were found to be more likely to cease opioid prescription use (OR 17.27, CI 1.89-157.36, p=0.012), and reduce mean daily opioid consumption (OR 5.12, CI 1.56-16.88, p=0.007), than the comparison group.5 Survey results also indicated significant (p<0.001) improvements in pain reduction, QoL, activity levels and concentration for the cannabis group one year after initiation.5 The authors noted that cannabis use enabled participants to engage in harm reduction despite a safety comparison of cannabis and opioids being outside the scope of this study.5